microsoft/msphpsql/Linux-mac-install.md

 ## Installing the drivers on Alpine

 > [!NOTE]
-> The default version of PHP is 7.4.
-PHP 8.0 or above may be available from testing or edge repositories for Alpine.
+> The default version of PHP is 7.4 or 8.0.
+PHP 8.1 or above may be available from testing or edge repositories for Alpine.
 You can instead compile PHP from source.

 ### Step 1.
 Install PHP
 PHP packages for Alpine can be found in the `edge/community` repository.
 Please check [Enable Community Repository](https://wiki.alpinelinux.org/wiki/Enable_Community_Repository) on their WIKI page.
 Add the following line to `/etc/apk/repositories`, replacing `<mirror>` with the URL of an Alpine repository mirror: